 Blackjack theorists have long since discovered that the game can be broken down on a mathematical level to determine the most profitable play given any possible scenario.
 Known as “basic strategy,” this ordered system of assessing the cards on the board and arriving at the best possible decision (hit, stand, split, or double down) can turn ordinary blackjack into a simple procedure of memorization and recall.

-The best blackjack players are capable of scanning the table in an instant and determining the best play by comparing their two cards to the dealer’s up card.
-Fortunately, the same concept applies to Blackjack Plus, because despite the slew of adjustments to the rules, the cards, and their values remain the same.
+The best blackjack players can instantly scan the table and determine the best play by comparing their two cards to the dealer’s up card.
+Fortunately, the same concept applies to Blackjack Plus because the cards and their values remain the same despite the slew of adjustments to the rules.

 By taking advantage of the work conducted by one of the world’s foremost authorities on casino game theory and statistical probability, you can gain a leg up on your next Blackjack Plus session by studying the game’s basic strategy.
 Check out Michael Shackleford’s Wizard of Odds page on Blackjack Plus to study his detailed basic strategy charts.
-Shackleford’s analysis has arrived at the “perfect” play for any possible combination of cards, and all you need to know in order to use the information is what you hold and the dealer’s up card.
+Shackleford’s analysis has arrived at the “perfect” play for any possible combination of cards, and all you need to know to use the information is what you hold, and the dealer’s up card.

 Minimize House Edge

 The most important aspect of the casino game strategy is based on the concept of the house edge.
-At its core, the term house edge simply describes the theoretical rate of return that the casino expects to gain on any available wager.
-Under the rules of traditional blackjack, a player who has never even heard the term “basic strategy” will face a house edge of approximately 1.5 percent.
+At its core, the term house edge describes the theoretical rate of return that the casino expects to gain on any available wager.
+Under traditional blackjack rules, a player who has never even heard the term “basic strategy” will face a house edge of approximately 1.5 percent.
 In other words, for every $100 they decide to wager over the infinite long run, the casino will expect to keep $1.50 of that sum.